 All applications will be considered; however, scoring takes into account those who live in specific "Priority Neighborhoods" by rewarding points to those addresses.
-Identified Priority Neighborhoods are: River Oaks, River Plantation, Mosswood, Timber Lakes (west k.
-LMI Determination
+Identified Priority Neighborhoods are: River Oaks, River Plantation, Mosswood, Timber Lakes (west of Timber Lakes Drive), Timber Ridge, Patton Village, Woodloch, Whispering Oaks, and Magnolia Bend.

-Since the Harvey CDBG-DR program will be ran concurrent with the 2016 Storm and Flood CDBG-DR program, the pre-identified 357 LMI homeowners will be priority.
+A list of damage reports from FEMA Verified Loss Analysis were sorted and culled of any ineligible properties.
+The list was then sorted by size and income, with Extreme Low Income residents at the top of the list, the pre-identified 357 LMI homeowners will be priority.
 Of the 357 pre-identified, 90 of those are within the floodway, 197 are within the floodplain while the remaining 73 lie outside the floodplain.